From Xojo Documentation(Redirected from Soft)

 Soft declare statements are resolved at run-time only when your application tries to use the Declare.

-In most cases, you should use a Soft declare in order to prevent your app from launching due to missing libraries or library functions.
+In most cases, you should use a Soft declare in order to prevent your app from failing to launch due to missing libraries or library functions.

 For example rather than creating a declare to a specific version of LibC (on Linux) like this: